mariamsm1/Master_Thesis2020/Machine learning/Models/README.md

-- Each of the models has been trained on 3 train-validation splits i.e. 3 rounds, yet only te first round has been uploaded as the rest are the same script but different path.
+- Each of the models has been trained on 3 train-validation splits i.e. 3 folds, yet only te first round has been uploaded as the rest are the same script but different path.